folio-org/mod-agreements/doc/AccessControl/AccessControl.md

 - ownerColumn
 - ownerField
 - ownerClass
+- <restriction>RestrictionMapping
+- hasStandalone<restriction>Policies

 The column/field is to provide all information potentially required for any framework implementation.
-An implementation using hibernate in Grails will likely utilise the field names, whereas a raw SQL implementation may require the column names in the underlying database.
+An implementation using hibernate in Grails might utilise the field names, whereas a raw SQL implementation may require the column names in the underlying database.

 The owner columns allow these annotations to reference another `PolicyControlled` resource as "owner", providing a way to build up an ownership chain that the `framework` layer can use to ensure that a child resource is still protected by its owner's restrictions.

+The restriction mapping fields, `readRestrictionMapping` or `updateRestrictionMapping` etc, allow for actions on a child resource to be protected by DIFFERENT actions on the parent resource.
+For example it is often natural that the ability to create or delete a child object be treated as an "update" on the parent.

+The standalone policies fields allows for policies on a child resource to be taken into account for that action alone.
+For example setting `hasStandaloneReadPolicies` on a resource with a parent would mean that READ is determined by whether the user can READ the child and the parent, but UPDATE is determined only by UPDATE on the parent.
+NOTE: It is worth noting that the policies assigned to a child resource might NOT influence the restriction which they are taken into account for.
+An Acquisition unit could not restrict read, but be assigned to a child resource which `hasStandaloneReadPolicies`.
+The reverse is also true, that Acquisition unit might protect create, but if the child resource isn't set up to take that into account it will not do so.

 This management is facilitated via `PolicyControlledManager` and `PolicyControlledMetadata`.

 ### PolicyControlledManager / PolicyControlledMetadata

-This class has a single field `ownershipChain`, and the logic required to resolve that ownership chain via iteration through the annotated fields.
+This class has two fields `ownershipChain`, and `restrictionTreeMap`, and the logic required to resolve those via iteration through the annotated fields.
 This allows multi-level ownership chains to be represented for a given `PolicyControlled` resource.
 This chain can then be parsed, each level represented by a `PolicyControlledMetadata` holding the information provided by the annotation, in addition to: